surfergrl/bica-surf-club/README.md

 ## Project Development & Planning

-### Client Background
+### Background

 The BICA Surf Club was set up in 2007, but the website is out of date and the relaunch requires a new site.
-The club wants to attract new members, volunteers, sponsors and funding.
+The club wants to attract new members, volunteers, sponsors and funding, and showcase their events, information, services and opportunities.

-Users of the site (and members of the club) are age 8+ and have differing levels of technological know-how.
-Users wil include the surf club members themselves, prospective members, volunteers, sponsors, local residents and visitors.
-The website's Home page and Contact page are in Welsh and English, to be welcoming to all, and to meet the criteria for community sport funding in Wales.

-### Project Details & Goals

-- Title: The BICA Surf Club Website
-- Purpose: To showcase the surf club, its services and opportunities
-- External user's goal: Find out information about the club
-- Site owner's goals:
-  - To showcase events
-  - To attract new members of all ages and skill level
-  - To attract sponsorship
-  - To allow funding bids
-  - To display information in both Welsh and English
-  - To reduce administrative tasks (answering questions via email and phone)
-- Required skills: HTML, CSS, Git version control.

 ---

 ### User Stories

-The user stories are based on questions asked of the business owner.
-This can be found in the file [user-intake.md](user-intake.md)
+Questions to current club organisers:

+- What age range will club members and website users be?
+  - Ages 8 and over (insurance requirements).
+- Who do you think will use the website?
+  - Surf club members themselves, to check event details.
+  - People who are on holiday looking for activities.
+  - People who want to learn to surf or improve.
+  - Coaches and session volunteers, and prospective ones.
+  - Sponsors and especially prospective sponsors.
+  - Local residents who want to see what we're up to.
+- What experience of surfing is required?
+(Will the website assume surfing knowledge?)
+  - There will be kids' clubs and beginner lessons, so none.
+- What languages should be used?
+  - Welsh and English are both needed because funding in Wales often requires all materials to be bilingual.
+- Who will be using the site?
+  - Current club members, prospective members, kids who want to learn to surf, visitors looking for an activity to do,
+- What information do you want to show on the site?
+  - Basic information – who, where, what we do and when.
+We want to be able to build on this later but have limited info at the moment.
+  - How to contact us - email is best.
+  - Social media links - we're on Facebook and Instagram.
+  - An events page we can post stuff on.
+Information about lessons and regular club sessions which we will provide.
+  - Some photos of the club and some of our best surfers - we will provide images plus the logo.
+  - It would be nice to be able to join via the website to save us on admin.
+- Do you have any design criteria?
+  - Clean and simple for now.
+  - A nice modern font would be good.
+  - Match the colours of the photos so probably blues, greens.
+Welsh flag.
+  - Just really welcoming to everyone.

+- Club organisers' goals:
+  - To attract new members of all ages and skill level
+  - To attract sponsorship, keep sponsors up to date and give them some advertising via links/logos
+  - To allow funding organisations to see club information
+  - To display information in both Welsh and English to welcome all users
+  - To reduce administrative tasks
+  - To give information on events, regular sessions and lessons
+  - To showcase successful events and sessions
+  - To showcase the talent of surfers locally
+  - To have space to show news/images to update all members/visitors
+  - To reduce the admin burden on the club Secretary by presenting information clearly
+  - To collect signup information for interested parties
+  - To allow people to ask for more information

 Resulting user profiles:
-- New potential customer who wants to research services
+- New potential club member (any age/level) who wants to see what's on offer
-- New client who wants to book an initial meetup to discuss services and allow their pet/s to meet the business owner
-- Current (registered) client who wants to book/amend booking/update pet details quickly
-- Potential client who wants to check information on services and apply to become a customer

-As there are so many variables (pets with different needs, walks of different lengths etc.), all customers meet with the owner in person before being able to use the site to book walks.
-This should be bookable online.
+- Parents of kids who are members/want to be members - again to see what's on offer
+- Official bodies - governing bodies e.g. Welsh Surfing Federation or insurance company, funding organisations e.g. Council
+- Sponsors
+- Current and potential volunteers/coaches
+- Current club members
+- Visitors who might not become a member but might pay for a lesson/session/other event

 ---